 How to add volume to your hair: 5 surefire ways

-Voluminous hair is something many Filipinas would love to have.
+Many of us dream of having thick and voluminous hair!
 Fortunately, how to add volume to your hair is no longer a problem, especially with the right products and the right knowledge.
-Let us share with you five tips on how to increase hair volume!
+Let us share with you five tips on how to achieve thicker hair.

 Understand what your hair needs.